 Action: Reduced or eliminated chemicals of high concern (CHCs) within the last three years

-The Home Depot was the first major home improvement retailer globally to commit to phase out all ortho-phthalates in its vinyl flooring within one year’s time, setting a major precedent for other home improvement chains and flooring retailers who followed suit in 2015.
+The Home Depot was the first major home improvement retailer to commit to phase out all ortho-phthalates in its vinyl flooring within one year, setting a major precedent for other home improvement chains and flooring retailers who followed suit in 2015.
 This is very significant as flooring was one of the biggest uses of phthalates worldwide.
 Recent testing by the Ecology Center and Mind the Store campaign has confirmed The Home Depot has followed through on its commitment to phase out ortho-phthalates in vinyl flooring.

 4.5 out of 13.5 points